uvaai/ml1/_schedules/3 Electives Fall/index.md

 current version of the assignment before the deadline, so this part can still be graded.
 Staff extension requests should be emailed to <ai@proglab.nl>

-## Practical assistance
+## Lectures & practical assistance

+This course has one introductory lecture, but the rest of the classes consist of frequent opportunities to come and ask questions during practical assistance hours.
+During these hours you can ask any questions to the TA's and lecturers of the course, and get additional explanations, either individually or in small groups.

+Questions can be about any part of the course, including explanation of the theory for that module or help with solving bugs in the assignments.
+On *Thursdays* the lecturers of the course will also be present, so you can ask any more advanced questions you might have.
+Note that these moments are intended to really replace the lectures, so please do come and use these opportunities to get more explanation on the material or ask in-depth questions if you have them.

-There are 4 slots of 2.5 hours scheduled every week for practical assistance, where you can ask any questions to the TA's of the minor.
-During these hours you can use the "Assistance" feature on the main [minor AI website](https://minai.proglab.nl/), using the question mark symbol in the top right corner of that page.
+During the practical assistance hours you can use the "Assistance" feature on the main [minor AI website](https://minai.proglab.nl/), using the question mark symbol in the top right corner of that page.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
 Questions can of be about any part of the course, just make sure to mention what assignment you're working on.
-For your location, please list the table you are working at, so the TA handling your question knows where to find you when it is your turn.
+For your location, please list the table you are working at, so the staff member handling your question knows where to find you when it is your turn.

-### Scheduling practical assistance
+### Practical assistance schedule

+There are 5 slots of 3 hours scheduled every week for practical assistance.
 All practical assistance will be in the main room of the minor AI, **L0.11** in the Lab42 building of Science Park, and will be scheduled as follows:

-* On Mondays from 13:30 to 16:00
-* On Tuesdays, Wednesdays, and Thursdays from 10:00 to 12:30
+* Monday 10:00 to 13:00

-Each module will have a form were you can select up to 2 days where you plan to attend the practical assistance for that module.
-Note that if you did not select a day, there might not be space in the room for you to ask questions, so make sure to fill in the form at the start of each module.
+* Tuesday 14:00 to 17:00
+* Wednesday 14:00 to 17:00
+* Thursday 14:00 to 17:00 *Lecturer Q&A*
+* Friday 14:00 to 17:00

+You may join any of these scheduled slots to ask your questions.
+Note that attendance might be taken during the practicals, even though attendance is not mandatory.
+This is mainly to monitor the usage of each of the sessions, and ensure there is enough space and assistance for those present.

 ### TA Slack